icazzaniga/MDIntrinsicDimension/docs/index.rst

 Many biological datasets, such as those derived from molecular dynamics (MD) simulations, are described by high-dimensional feature vectors.
-However, lots of these features are redundant, often due to correlations in the data.
+However, lot of these features are redundant, often due to correlations in the data.
 In such cases, the actual dynamics of the system can be projected onto a lower-dimensional manifold without significant loss of information.

 The therm *Intrinsic Dimension* (ID) intuitively refers to the minimum number of variables needed to describe the essential structure of such a dataset.
 Under the manifold hypothesis, which assumes that high-dimensional data lie on a lower-dimensional manifold, ID estimation aims to determine the minimum dimensionality of said manifold.